nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 Start with one piece of clothing that you really like and build around it.

+Do you have some pants that make your butt look awesome?
+Top that hugs or shows the right curves?
+A fly pair of shoes?

+Grab whatever it is and start building out from there.
+You could even use pictures of clothes and drag and drop them into outfits in photoshop.

 ## What are the essentials?

 ### Bottoms